7 Cannibals and Voters

 West et al. (2007) review the application of kin selection theory to microbial systems, showing that relatedness structure in biofilms and colonies can maintain cooperation.
 (West et al. 2007)↩︎

 Griffin et al. (2004) demonstrate experimentally that spatial structure (limited dispersal) maintains cooperation in Pseudomonas aeruginosa by ensuring that cooperators interact preferentially with other cooperators.
-(Griffin, West, and Buckling 2004)↩︎
+(Griffin et al. 2004)↩︎

 Travisano and Velicer (2004) review policing mechanisms in microbial populations, including toxin-immunity systems that eliminate non-cooperators.
 (Travisano and Velicer 2004)↩︎